Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Conclusions

 \section{Conclusions}

-In this work, we have investigated the interplay between surfactant orientation, interfacial mechanics, and droplet deformation under shear flow.
-Using a phase-field model that explicitly incorporates both surfactant concentration and polarization/average orientation, we have shown that the anisotropic nature of surfactant molecules leads to a fundamentally new effect: a shear-dependent surface tension.
+In this work, we investigated how surfactant orientation influences effective surface tension and droplet deformation under shear flow.
+Using a phase-field model that incorporates both surfactant concentration and polarization, we showed that tangential shear tilts the surfactant orientation away from the interface normal, reducing its ability to lower the interfacial free energy.

-For a flat interface, we demonstrated that an imposed tangential shear induces a tilt of the surfactant polarization relative to the interface normal.
-Because the surfactant orientation couples directly to the interfacial gradient in the free energy, this reorientation reduces the ability of surfactants to lower the interfacial energy.
-As a result, the effective surface tension increases with shear rate and becomes a dynamic quantity depending on both surfactant concentration and flow.
-Our perturbative analysis yields an explicit expression for this shear-dependent surface tension, which shows good agreement with numerical simulations.

-We then investigate the effects of surfactants for droplet deformation under shear beyond the linear Taylor regime.
-In the weak-confinement regime, droplet deformation is accurately described by a modified MM theory.
-In the presence of surfactants, the deformation is enhanced due to the reduction in effective surface tension.
-It is important to note, however, that although shear flow can in principle strongly modify the effective surface tension, this effect becomes significant only at very large shear rates, $\dot{\gamma} \gg \Gamma_r^{-1}$.
-In this regime, the droplet is typically unstable and undergoes breakup into smaller droplets.
-A detailed investigation of droplet breakup therefore lies beyond the scope of the present work and will be addressed in future studies.

-In the strong-confinement regime, where wall effects become significant, droplet deformation is further enhanced.
-We find that the combined effects of confinement and surfactants can be captured qualitatively by incorporating the Shapira--Haber correction into the theoretical framework.
-Overall, our numerical results show qualitative agreement with these theoretical predictions.

-In related systems, vesicles subjected to shear flow in confined geometries exhibit dynamical modes such as tank-treading and tumbling\cite{Kaoui_PRE_2011,Kaoui_soft_2012}.
-The key distinction from our system is that vesicles are enclosed by an elastic membrane, whereas here the interface is fluid.
-Consequently, the velocity field remains continuous across the interface; moreover, under the assumption of equal viscosities inside and outside the droplet, such tank-treading and tumbling dynamics are not observed.

-The present work highlights the importance of surfactant orientation in determining interfacial properties under flow.
-By identifying a microscopic mechanism for shear-dependent surface tension and demonstrating its impact on droplet deformation in both unbounded and confined geometries, this study provides a more complete description of surfactant-covered multiphase flows.
-These findings may have implications for the control of emulsions and microfluidic systems, where both confinement and flow-induced effects play a crucial role.
-Finally, the modelling framework developed here can be readily extended to study active emulsions~\cite{Bonelli2019}.
+The competition between shear-induced reorientation and rotational diffusion is characterised by the rotational P'eclet number, $\text{Pe}_r$.
+For small $\text{Pe}_r$, the surfactants remain approximately normal to the interface, allowing a simple expression for the surfactant-renormalized surface tension.
+This leads to modified Taylor and Maffettone--Minale predictions for small and large capillary numbers, respectively, both in good agreement with numerical simulations.
+At larger $\text{Pe}_r$, flow strongly distorts the surfactant orientation and progressively counteracts the reduction in surface tension, causing the steady-state deformation to approach that of a pure droplet.